merapi/merapi/README.md

 ### Hi there 👋

-I've been working on Google Web Stories WYSIWYG Editor for almost three years and I am now looking for a new exciting project - contact me here or on LinkedIn.
+I've been working on Google Web Stories WYSIWYG Editor for almost three years and I am now looking for a new exciting project for 2023 and beyond - contact me [here](mailto:marcin@webskill.pl?subject=[GitHub]%20Let's%20work%20together) or on [LinkedIn](https://www.linkedin.com/in/merapi/).

 https://wp.stories.google/